nss-day-cohort-27/browserify-individual-assignment-kellycook301/README.md

 This was a small individual project and I had a lot of fun doing it.
 I started off rocky because my setup was kinda wonky.
 But once I was up and running things went fairly smoothly.
-It was similar to the individual modules we had to do for Nutshell which was cool.
+It was similar to the individual modules we had to do for Nutshell, which was cool.
 There was a lot of crossover in functionality.
 I did not incorporate any sort of login.
 One thing I wanted to do was incorporate some Bootstrap to make it look a little more appealing.
 So the forms I did in the Nutshell project were altered to be Bootstrap forms and cards.

 ## Bootstrap
 Some Bootstrap stuff was not very cooperative with me, and that's because I know I don't know EVERYTHING.
 So I did some stuff